 Time difference between anchor and CE1.1 test is shown to be negligible.
 Small difference is the result of testing error (the way we utilize our cluster and the fact that the time between two executions can slightly vary).
 Note that the absolute difference is relatively small.
 The observed performance was expected, since both versions are implemented in the same way by using matrix multiplication.
+This is also observed in CE2.1 vs. CE2.2 (see [4]).

+It is noted that the FGC processing time is affected mainly by the number of colour components processed, and not on the number of the intensity intervals.
+Also, absolute FGS processing time for SIMD ON is about 2.5 times faster than with SIMD OFF test.

 On the other side, we highlight some additional benefits of using VVC DCT-2 transform.
 There are many studies for VVC DCT-2 already presented in the literature (one of the most optimized transforms) presenting efficient hardware implementation, fast algorithms.
 The transform is well studied, documented, and designed to ensure efficient implementation in both software and hardware.
 The VVC transform may also be already available on decoders and may thus be considered implementation friendly, reducing the need for one additional transform.
 Supporting multiple transforms has several consequences related to complexity and implementation costs, e.g., additional burden to hardware implementation.
 It requires additional memory for storing the multiple transform cores.
 Additional kernel leads to increased area since hardware sharing is not possible.
 Thus, by omitting one additional transform the cost of implementation is reduced, e.g., on-chip implementation, memory requirement reduction.
 Even efficient software implementation such as partial butterfly implementation is simplified since it can be reused from the core transform.
 In other words, the transform implementation is simplified and unified by means of using only DCT-2 from VVC.